[Theme music plays]

 Barbara Bernstein is the founder of the Registry of New Deal Art and the filmmaker behind Silver Lining, a short documentary that covers WPA murals in Illinois.
 We spoke with her about the intentions behind those initiatives:

-Barbara Bernstein: I've always felt that the New Deal art projects had three goals, and I think they accomplished all of them, and the first was to put artists to work and the second was to decorate the public environment and the third, which they didn't talk about much, but I think it was their real agenda, was to change the role of art in American life, to make it less aristocratic, less European, less intimidating, and to sort of make art a part of your daily life.
-And you know a mural in your school can sure do that.
-And a nice thing about the Federal art project was, you know, it hired artists by the month.
+Barbara Bernstein: I've always felt that the New Deal art projects had three goals, and I think they accomplished all of them.
+And the first was to put artists to work.
+And the second was to decorate the public environment—you know, decorate public places.
+And the third, which they didn't talk about much, but I think it was their real agenda, was to change the role of art in American life, to make it less aristocratic, less European, less intimidating, and to sort of make art a part of your daily life.
+And you know, a mural in your school can sure do that.
+And a nice thing about the Federal Art Project was, you know, it hired artists by the month.
 It paid them a salary, and if they weren't working on a mural, they would make posters or help make a diorama for a museum.
 They were just sort of artists for hire.
 Any job that came up they would just send somebody out to do it.
 And the New Deal deal was that if the institution would pay for the materials, the government would supply the talent.
-So imagine if we had that today would be amazing.
+So, imagine if we had that today.
+That would be amazing.

-Lee Hunt: An effort to expand local horizons by bringing in something foreign but nonetheless relevant to the passing scene, an effort to also aid local people who were artists, and then teaching children, seeding children, giving them opportunities that they'd never really indulged in before...all of this is quite mystifying, a kind of patchwork quilt throughout the United States but nonetheless all of it adding to the sum and substance of our understanding about our art; however, you know, I don't know how to measure it but I'm sure it's there.
+Lee Hunt: An effort to expand local horizons by bringing in something foreign but nonetheless relevant to the passing scene, an effort to also aid local people who were artists, and then teaching children, seeding children, giving them opportunities that they'd never really indulged in before, all of this is quite mystifying, you know, a kind of patchwork quilt throughout the United States but nonetheless all of it adding to the sum and substance of our understanding about art; however, you know, I don't know how to measure it but I'm sure it's there.

-And out of this kind of self-limitation because you are part of a group comes this almost explosive expression of individuality with the war.
-It's an exciting period to me .
+Out of this kind of self-limitation because you are part of a group comes this almost explosive expression of individuality with the war.
+It's an exciting period to me.
 There's no book anywhere that indicates the substance of what the devil this atmosphere really was like and what kind of seeds it really planted.